Weight Watchers cuts profit forecast, says CEO resigns

-(Reuters) - Weight Watchers International Inc (WTW.N) cut its profit forecast as competition from free apps ate into its business, sending its shares down 17 percent in after-hours trading.
+Aug 1 (Reuters) - Weight Watchers International Inc cut its profit forecast as competition from free apps ate into its business, sending its shares down 17 percent in after-hours trading.

 The weight management company also said its Chief Executive of more than six years David Kirchhoff has resigned, effective July 30, to pursue other opportunities.
 It named Chief Operating Officer James Chambers as his replacement.